apandis/apandis.github.io/README.md

 About
 -----
-Information Technology Enginner with over 20 years of experience providing excellent client support.
+Information Technology Engineer with over 20 years of experience designing, building & managing innovative, secure and efficient IT infrastructures.
-I enjoy designing, building & managing innovative, secure and efficient IT infrastructures.
+I am motivated, results-focused and seeking a successful team-oriented company with the opportunity to grow.

 Experience
 ----------